mailbots/mailbots/docs.md

 ## getSource

 Get bot request source request object.
+Usually this is an email.
+It can also be an API request.

 ### Examples